nastacio/nastacio.github.io/naming-reality/README.md

 Rewriting code is not a pointless exercise in rebuilding what is already in a code repository.
 It is an exercise in creating an equilibrium between what the developer knows and the written representation of that knowledge.
 That alignment enables the developer to work with the code base more productively.
 The rewritten code base _is a byproduct of a learning activity_.

 ![](images/Naming-figure-rewrite.png "If the source code does not match how the developer thinks about what the code should do, many developers may find it easier to rewrite the code than rebuild their mental structures and reasoning about the problem being solved.")

-If the source code does not match how the developer thinks about what the code should do, many developers may find it easier to rewrite the code than rebuild their mental structures and reasoning about the problem being solved.

 Note that I explicitly address a scenario where the codebase is transferred from one developer to another.
 [Code ownership](https://wiki.c2.com/?CodeOwnership), whether following an individual or a shared model, is a topic for a future posting.